Arzk/pitft-playerui/README.md

 TODO:
 =========
-- Sleep timer
+- Sleep timer and other configs in a menu
 - API for LIRC control of both players
+- Radio stream icons set in the config.py file
 - Got other ideas?
 Post an issue and tell me about it

 Author notes:
 =============

-There might be some bugs left.
+There might be some bugs left, so let me hear about them.
 Feel free to give any improvement ideas.

 Thanks:
 ===========